-The impact of any such governmental action on the tax-exempt status, market price or marketability of the 2017 Bonds cannot be predicted.
-Owners of the 2017 Bonds are encouraged to consult their personal or institutional tax and financial advisors with respect to the tax and financial aspects of ownership of the 2017 Bonds.
+The impact of any Governmental Action cannot be predicted.
+Owners of the 2019 Bonds are encouraged to consult their personal or institutional tax and financial advisors with respect to the tax and financial aspects of ownership of the 2019 Bonds.

-On the date of delivery of the 2017 Bonds, Bond Counsel will issue an opinion substantially in the form attached hereto as Appendix D - "Proposed Form of Opinion of Bond Counsel."
+On the date of delivery of the 2019 Bonds, Bond Counsel will issue an opinion substantially in the form attached hereto as Appendix D - "Proposed Form of Opinion of Bond Counsel."